angular/components/src/cdk/testing/testing.md

 #### Working with `TestElement` instances

-The locator methods described above all return a `TestElement` instance.
+The functions created with the locator methods described above all return `TestElement` instances.
 `TestElement` offers a number of methods to interact with the underlying DOM:

 | Method | Description |